-- (b) in addition to any order for the payment of compensation to a victim in terms of section 27; and - (c) upon application of the prosecutor, make an order for payment by the convicted person to the State of an amount in compensation for expenses incurred or reasonably expected to be incurred in connection with the care, accommodation, transportation and repatriation of the victim of - (2) An order for the payment of compensation as provided for in subsection (1) has the effect of a civil judgment of a magistrate's court and the provisions of section 27(4) apply with the changes required by the context.
+- in addition to any penalty which it may impose in respect of any offence in terms of this (a) Act; - in addition to any order for the payment of compensation to a victim in terms of section (b) - (c) upon application of the prosecutor, make an order for payment by the convicted person to the State of an amount in compensation for expenses incurred or reasonably expected to be incurred in connection with the care, accommodation, transportation and repatriation of the victim of the offence. - An order for the payment of compensation as provided for in subsection (1) has the effect of a civil judgment of a magistrate's court and the provisions of section 27(4) apply with the changes required by the context.

-CHAPTER [8] 7 DEPORTATION AND REPATRIATION OF VICTIMS OF TRAFFICKING the offence.
+CHAPTER [8] 7 DEPORTATION AND REPATRIATION OF VICTIMS OF TRAFFICKING